aristanetworks/atd-public/topologies/routing/labguides/source/ratd_ring_guides/ratd_ring_class_guides/c4_l3vpn_class_guide.rst

 Prepare for Customer-4 Layer 3 VPN Services
 =========================================================================

 #.
-On all PE nodes that are connected to Customer-4 CE nodes, define VRF "B".
+On all PE nodes that are connected to Customer-4 CE nodes, define VRF "CUSTOMER-4".

    - Ensure IPv4 Unicast Forwarding is enabled.

-   - Route-Target for import and export should be 2:2.
+   - Route-Target for import and export should be 4:4.

-   - Route-Distinguisher should be X.X.X.X:2 (X = Node-ID).
+   - Route-Distinguisher should be X.X.X.X:4 (X = Node-ID).

 #.
-Place the appropriate interfaces on the PE nodes into VRF “B”.
+Place the appropriate interfaces on the PE nodes into VRF “CUSTOMER-4”.

 =========================================================================
 Establish PE-CE peering with Customer-4